Last Updated: March 22, 2023 by Flora Gibbins

 Origin of Guppies

-However, you can find guppies in most freshwater rivers in South America nowadays.
+You can still find guppies in most freshwater rivers in South America nowadays.
 Again, the fish is common in other countries worldwide to control mosquito breeding.
 Guppies tend to feed on mosquito larvae and thus may be the best solution in eradicating malaria in the prone areas.

 Guppies have the most stunning coloration and thus win the heart of many aquarists.
 Their bodies look gorgeous and have tail fins.
 Their fan-shaped fin may be larger than the rest of the body.
 Other fins may have similar colors and textures, but the tailfin is the most impressive and detailed, making them unique.

-Both males and females possess flowing fins and colors.
+Both male and female guppies possess flowing fins and colors.
 Nevertheless, the female guppies are larger.
 The female can become plumper and grow twice the size of the male, thus overshadowing the tailfin feature.